-League Fellows: Katie Beck, Dray Evans, Megan Shane, David Swirsky
+League Fellows: Katie Beck, Dray Evans, Megan Shane, and David Swirsky

 Katie Beck is a director, writer, actor, and teaching artist based in NorthEast Ohio.
 She is the artistic director of Gum-Dip Theatre, a community-based theatre company that creates plays for, with, and about the Rust Belt.
 She is an Akron native and graduated from Allegheny College with a BA in Theatre and Values, Ethics, and Social Action.
 Katie is a Knight Foundation Arts Challenge winner for her project called “Nepali Applause: an open air market/performance festival,” which is a multilingual variety show that will be produced in North Hill, Akron in spring 2017.
 She took two years of ballet as a child so now she considers herself a professional dancer.
 She loves black olives, furry cats, and everything Akron.
 The only cheese she likes is in jokes.